 The Johns Hopkins Technology Store offers Hopkins students, faculty, and staff convenient access to specially configured and priced academic computing resources with expert advice, service and support.
 A valid Hopkins ID is required for all personal purchases.
 The store is located on the Homewood Campus in Garland Hall.

-IT@JH has licensed Symantec Antivirus, available for Windows and Mac OS X operating systems.
-Symantec Endpoint Protection, a next generation product, is also available for Windows-based systems.
-Johns Hopkins faculty, staff, and students may download and use Symantec products on computers owned by the University or Health System, or on personally-owned computers, as long as they remain part of the Johns Hopkins community.
-Visit the anti-virus home page for downloads, updates, and more information.
+Johns Hopkins faculty, staff, and students may use System Center Endpoint Protection products at no cost on computers owned by the University or Health System, or on Johns Hopkins student-owned computers, as long as they remain part of the Johns Hopkins community.

 JHARS permits your desktop or laptop to connect to the Johns Hopkins network via a dynamic or static IP address.
 Most users will only require a dynamic IP address to get started.